London Marathon runner inspires viewers after crawling her way across the finish line

 Carruthers stumbled her way into the heart's of viewers to be hailed as one of the marathon's elite after her incredible display of resilience.

-The research radiographer, who works with cancer patients in Birmingham, was stretchered off once she had crawled her frail body over the final meters of the 21.1km course.
+The research radiographer, who works with cancer patients in Birmingham, was stretchered off once she had crawled her frail body over the final metres of the 42.2km course.

 And despite being praised for her efforts, Carruthers wasn't overly pleased with the way she finished.